On camera, Congress candidate brandishes pistol outside polling booth in Jharkhand

 Ranchi, Nov 30: A Congress candidate in Jharkhand was seen brandishing a pistol after his supporters clashed with those of the BJP candidate at a polling booth at Jharkhand's Daltonganj assembly constituency.

-A video posted by news agency ANI shows Congress' KN Tripathi holding a pistol after he was allegedly stopped by BJP candidate Alok Chaurasia's supporters from entering the polling booths in Kosiyara village of Palamu.
+A video posted by news agency ANI shows Congress' K N Tripathi holding a pistol after he was allegedly stopped by BJP candidate Alok Chaurasia's supporters from entering the polling booths in Kosiyara village of Palamu.

 Tripathi in the middle of a crowd later left the place amid the crowd raised slogans.